co-cddo/api-catalogue/docs/getting_started.md

 - `data/organisation.csv` details the Organisations / Departments
 - `data/catalogue.csv` details the APIs

+If you need to add or update multiple APIs at once, see [Submitting a bulk update](./bulk_update.md).

 Content for other pages is based on Markdown files located in the `source` directory.